multitudes/oldmultitudes.github.io/_posts/2019-04-09-Elements of Functional programming in Swift.markdown

 mental jump but it's worth it second up

-some hope to tell you Swift
+some hope to tell you

-is not a functional language or a true
+Swift is not a functional language or a true functional language.

-functional language and the you know

-I've semantics it's functional its

-protocol oriented it's the clarity of

-its object-oriented it's good but one of

-the biggest ones is that state is

-comfortable we like storing things in

-properties right and then referring to

-them later on so getting away from that

-get into what you might call a pure

-function where you only refer to the

-values inside the function takes a work

-and that's okay so let's wrap up first

-up

 L'anglais n'est que du français mal prononcé."
 "English is just badly pronounced French."
 D'Artagnan Alexandre Dumas